Geometric representation of classes of concave functions and duality: The -lifting and its properties

 \section{The \tpdfs-lifting and its properties}

 2mm 2mm

 The notion of $s$-lifting of a function was first introduced in \cite{ivanov2020functional}.
-We give its definition and prove Theorem \ref{thm:Alexandrov_s-conc}.
+We recall its definition and prove Theorem \ref{thm:Alexandrov_s-conc} in the current section.
 2mm Let $f \colon \R^d \to [0, \infty)$ be a function and $s>0$.
 The \emph{$s$-lifting} of $f$ is a $d$-symmetric set in $\R^{d+1}$ defined by

 Clearly, the $s$-lifting of a $1/s$-concave function is a convex set.
 Thus, the $s$-lifting gives a nice way of representing a $1/s$-concave function on $\R^d$ as a convex set in $\R^{d+1}$.
 In fact, it is represented as a $d$-symmetric convex set.
 There are other representations of $1/s$-concave function as convex sets.
 One of them is mentioned in (\ref{def.Ksf}).
 The advantages of the representation (\ref{sLift}) are